Panrainwalker/LFW2BBP/README.md

-# LFW2BBP: Learning-Based Mapping from Low-Frequency Simulation to Broadband Parameters
+# LFW2BBP: Broadband Ground-Motion Parameters Estimation Using Physics-Based Simulated Low-frequency Waveforms and Deep Learning

 Accurate prediction of broadband ground motion parameters is crucial for earthquake disaster prevention and mitigation.
 However, physics-based ground motion simulations are limited by the lack of high-wavenumber components in source rupture models and velocity structures, making them reliable only for low-frequency ground motions (typically <1 Hz).